Apply to be a Fellow

 - The creativity to collaborate and problem solve

 - The excellence to deliver results and the power to use your voice to shape the future of global health

-- Fellows work in yearlong paid placements with partner organizations working to address health inequity across a range of issue areas.
+- Fellows work in yearlong paid placements with partner organizations in Malawi, Rwanda, Uganda, the US, and Zambia, working to address health inequity across a range of issue areas.
 See our full list of partner organizations.

 - Through a comprehensive leadership and management training curriculum, we bring fellows together five times a year to foster systems-thinking, strong management, and key leadership practices.
 Learn more about the GHC model.